GuilhermRodovalho/c-server/README.md

 # c-server

-A server built in C
+A server built in C.
+It's not complete.
+Shouldn't be used the way it is.

 ## Login